Kimwangqing/Kimwangqing.github.io/_posts/2020-09-10-SQL-study-notes.md

 #### Principle
 **The principle of selecting the primary key is**
-* A primary key column doesn't relate to business.
-Because business is easy to be changed as to scenarios.
+* A primary key column doesn't relate to transactions.
+Because transactions are easy to be changed as to scenarios.
 These keys, such as ID, phone number and email address, which seems that they have unique properties, actually, they will be changed as to scenarios, cannot be assigned as primary keys.
 * A primary key column cannot contain `NULL` value.
 * A primary key is always defined as “id", the most common types are:
 	* BIGINT(自增整数类型) Database allocates one BIGINT when inserting each record, in this way, we don't worry the primary key will be repeated, and also cannot be created in advance.
 This type of id can meet requirements for most applications.